Significant Accounting Policies |

 Trade receivables are recorded net of credit losses allowance for any potential uncollectible amounts.
 The allowance for credit losses is based on the Company’s assessment of the collectability of accounts.
 The Company regularly assessed collectability based on a combination of factors, including an assessment of the current customer’s aging balance, the nature and size of the customer, the financial condition of the customer, and other factors that may affect its ability to collect from customers.

+Inventories are stated at the lower of cost or net realizable value.
 Inventory costing is based on the moving average cost method.
 In the case of purchased goods and work in process, costs include raw materials, direct labor, share based compensation and other direct costs and fixed production overheads (based on the normal operating capacity of the production facilities).
 The Company periodically evaluates the quantities on hand relative to historical, current and projected sales volume.
 Based on this evaluation, an impairment charge is recorded when required to write-down inventory to its net realizable value.
+Net realizable value is the estimated selling price in the ordinary course of business, less attributable selling expenses.

 The Company determines if an arrangement is a lease at inception.
 Balances related to operating leases are included in operating lease right-of-use (“ROU”) assets and current and non-current operating lease liabilities in the consolidated balance sheets.